Straight answers to frequently asked questions

 If I sell my house, can I take my solar system?

-You can, but you will likely do better leaving it in place, where it’ll increase your home’s resale value.
+You can, but you’d likely do better leaving it in place, where it will increase your home’s resale value.

 Should I lease or buy my system?